Back to Diseases & Conditions

 Complications of ulcerative colitis may include:

-To help confirm a diagnosis of IBD, you will need a combination of tests and procedures:
+To help confirm a diagnosis of IBD, a healthcare professional generally recommends a combination of tests and procedures:

 Lab tests